virtual-labs/exp-mst-iiith/experiment/kruskals-algorithm/demo-of-kruskals-algorithm.md

 ### Observations

-   - From the mentioned Algo, we can conclude that after the T<sup>th<sup> iteration, we will have the edges which should be in MST among T smallest places included in MST.
+   - From the mentioned Algo, we can conclude that after the T<sup>th</sup> iteration, we will have the edges which should be in MST among T smallest places included in MST.
    - So, After N iterations we will have all edges which are to be in MST included in it.
    - Notice that after including N-1 edges in MST , MST will be finished.
    - Look at the picture below and work out the result of each iteration.
 See if it matches the picture, and notice which elements keep getting placed correctly after each iteration!